Amid growing duties, shrinking Minneapolis firefighter ranks raises concern

 "Everything we do doesn't get easier because you give us less people," he said.
 "It actually gets a lot more intense and a lot more taxing, physically, on firefighters."

-One area of improvement Lakosky points to is the amount of time it takes firefighters to respond to calls.
-The National Fire Protection Association standard is that engines arrive at a given scene within four minutes 90% of the time.
+One area in need of improvement, Lakosky said, is the amount of time it takes firefighters to respond to calls.
+The National Fire Protection Association standard is that engines arrive at a scene within four minutes 90% of the time.
 MFD has failed to reach that standard for at least the past sixteen years.

 Arriving within four minutes 90% of the time is a minimum percentage, said Curt Floyd, a safety tech lead with NFPA.
 The hope is that departments can beat it, he said.